 Albright Knot Arbor Knot Australian Braid Bimini Twist Blood Knot Davy Knot Double Davy Knot Double Turle Knot Dropper Loop Duncan (Uni) Knot Egg Loop Knot Improved Clinch Nail Knot Non-Slip Mono Orvis Knot Palomar Knot Perfection Loop Rapala Knot San Diego jam Knot Slim Beauty Knot Snell Knot Surgeon's Knot Surgeon's Loop Trilene Knot

-Instructions: Move the mouse over each knot.
-Look at the description to find out what it can be used for.
+Instructions: Move the mouse over the list of Descriptions.
+Each one corresponds to a knot.
 Click on the knot you wish to see.
-On the new page wait until the selected knot starts to tie itself.
+On the new page wait until the knot you chose starts to tie itself.

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.